AndrewJackson2020/resume/resume/resume_yangfei.typ

   title: "Senior Category Owner/Supply Planner (McDonald’s Account), HAVI",
   location: "Chicago, IL",
   date: "Mar.
 2023 – Nov.
 2024",
-  description: "A global firm offering integrated supply chain management solutions for quick-service restaurants, retail, and foodservice industries", )
+  description: "A global firm offering integrated supply chain management solutions for foodservice industries", )

 #resume-item[
-- Supply planning lead for national promotions cross-functional teams across 3 high visibility categories driving timelines and replenishment activities to ensure deliverables are met with uniform consistency for over 13,000 restaurants
+- Led end-to-end supply planning for national promotions across three highly sophisticated categories—Chicken, Beef, and Happy Meal—managing cross-functional teams to execute timelines, optimize logistics and replenishment strategies, and ensure consistent delivery to 13,000+ restaurants
+- Provided strategic leadership during critical promotion launch, fostering collaborative communication across departments and guiding adjustments to key business parameters, resulting in a service level improvement from 80% to 98%
-- Used the CPFR framework to advise scenario planning recommendations to the client and cross-functional teams identifying all assumptions, risks, and opportunities in the promotions' life cycle to support optimized launch strategy while minimizing liability, achieve in-stock targets of 95%, and ensure business continuity
+- Led cross-functional scenario planning using the Collaborative Planning Forecast & Replenishment framework, delivering strategic recommendations to stakeholders by assessing assumptions, risks, and opportunities throughout the promotion lifecycle—achieving 95% in-stock targets, minimizing liability, and ensuring uninterrupted supply operations
 - Accountable for building a resilient supply plan for over 8 promotions per year by leading proactive discussions for all KPI metrics including in-stock, days of supply, operational expenditure and savings, cost mitigations, liabilities, executional efficiency and accuracy
-- Established standard operational processes and methodology utilizing lean practices to improve operational efficiencies by 10%
+- Facilitated the creation of standardized operational processes and communication model in partnership with supply managers, category leads, and key stakeholders to support an automated supply risk alert dashboard—reducing manual intervention by 15% and enhancing risk visibility
-- Coordinated the design of a centralized dashboard to enhance cross-functional visibility across 4 echelons in order to identify insights for budget and operational planning
+- Coordinated the design of a centralized dashboard to enhance cross-functional visibility across 4 echelons in order to identify insights for budget allocation and operational planning decisions
 ]

 #resume-entry(